 1) Connect the measurement device to the BS antenna connector as shown in annex D1.1 for BS type 1-C.

-2) For a BS declared to be capable of single carrier operation (D.16), start transmission according to the applicable test configuration in clause 4.8 using the corresponding test model NR-FR1-TM1.1 at manufacturer's declared rated output power (Prated,c,AC).
+2) For a BS declared to be capable of single carrier operation (D.16), start transmission according to the applicable test configuration in clause 4.5 using the corresponding test model A-TM 1.1 at manufacturer's declared rated output power (Prated,c,AC).

 6.5.2.4.2 Procedure